524D/mzrecal/README.md

 * Get mzRecal.
 From git bash prompt: `go get -d github.com/524D/mzrecal`
 * Build mzRecal.
 From git bash prompt: `cd ${GOPATH}/src/github.com/524D/mzrecal; ./build_windows.sh`

-The executable is put in folder `go/src/github.com/524D/mzrecal` (relative to the users home directory)
+The executable is put in folder `go/src/github.com/524D/mzrecal` (relative to the users home directory).

 ## Input and output

 mzRecal uses file formats specified by the Proteomics Standards Initiative (PSI), notably [mzML](http://www.psidev.info/mzML) and [mzIdentML](http://www.psidev.info/mzidentml).

 For recalibration, a peak-picked mzML file and corresponding mzIdentML (file extension .mzid) file are needed as input.
 Running `mzrecal` produces a recalibrated mzML file, plus a file with recalibration parameters (.json format).
 The latter can be used to manually inspect the calibration for each spectrum.

 Note that the output mzML file will not contain the index wrapper